 Q1 — What is the primary shock risk your fiscal system needs to be ready for?

 Select the option that best reflects your context.
-If multiple apply, select the one that drives the most urgent readiness need.

 Q2 — Has your system been activated in response to a major shock in the last five years?